Sass Jordan: Recording career

 In 2020, Sass Jordan released Rebel Moon Blues, her first blues album.
 Rebel Moon Blues features covers of blues classics, as well as the original "The Key".
-In discussing "The Key" on SXMCanadaNow, Jordan said, "That song was written about three weeks before we went into recording.
+In discussing "The Key" on SXMCanadaNow, Jordan said:

+That song was written about three weeks before we went into recording.
 Derek and I realized we should have at least one song that we wrote together on here, and so we came up with "The Key".
 The whole song came together in an hour.
-When it's meant to happen it really just flows out."
-Rebel Moon Blues was critically acclaimed upon release, with American Blues Scene writing, "After three decades in the business, many singers lose that certain something that may have launched their career.
+When it's meant to happen it really just flows out.

+Rebel Moon Blues was critically acclaimed upon release, with American Blues Scene writing:

+After three decades in the business, many singers lose that certain something that may have launched their career.
 Not so with Sass Jordan.
-Not only is her voice as muscular as ever, I think, like fine wine, it's improved over the years."
+Not only is her voice as muscular as ever, I think, like fine wine, it's improved over the years.

 The album debuted at #5 on the Billboard Blues Album Chart.

-Her latest album, Bitches Blues, featuring the song Still Alive and Well, was released on June 3, 2022.
+Her second blues album called Bitches Blues, featuring the song "Still Alive and Well", was released on 3 June 2022.

+In April 2023, Sass Jordan's much anticipated live album, featuring Taylor Hawkins on drums in 1994, became available on streaming and vinyl pre-orders.
+The album was called Live in New York Ninety-Four.
+The first single was “High Road Easy” (Live).

 Other projects

+As Jordan quoted in the Hamilton Spectator:

+If you love music and you've been around as long as I have, you pretty much do what you got to do.
+[I don't] make records to sell anymore.
+Nobody bloody buys them.
+I am in the indescribably enviable position of being able to make records here and there if I feel like it.
+It certainly isn't going to be a living.
+But I love music.
+I am a huge, gigantic fan.